miladmofidi/Countries-CapitsLangs/README.md

 # Countries-CapitsLangs
-Finding and mapping users' countries' capitals and their languages
+Finding and mapping users Countries' capitals and languages using list of generic mappers
 ## prerequisites
 JDK 1.8
 Maven